Tamatea Urehaea: Expulsion from the North

 After the circumnavigation, Tamatea went to the nearby Rangaunu Harbour and married the three daughters of Ira and Tekeru-wahine: Te Onoono-i-waho, Iwipupu, and Te Moana-i-kauia.
-Tamatea established a settlement called Tinotino at Orongotea, where he and his men hunted kererū in such great numbers that the location was renamed Kaitaia, which means "food in abundance."
+Tamatea established a settlement called Tinotino at Ōrongotea, where he and his men hunted kererū in such great numbers that the location was renamed Kaitaia, which means "food in abundance."
 When his son Kahungunu was born, he buried the child's umbilical cord nearby with three whatu-kura (sacred stones), so that it would be an iho-whenua, a link which would bind the land to him.
 These actions angered the local people, who banded together under Ruakerepeti to drive him out of the region.
 They built fortresses at Whangape, Rangaunu, Herekino, Ahipara, Hukatere, and Rangiaohia, hemming Tamatea in.
 Tamatea responded by digging a great trench, intended either to flood the Kaitaia area with seawater or with water from the Kaitaia stream, thereby making the land useless to anyone.
 However, the tools kept breaking and he had to give up the task.
 Traces of his efforts were still pointed out as of 1944.
 Two traditional sayings are associated with this canal: E Kauri E!
 Kua whati nga toki! ("Oh Kauri!
 These adzes are broken!") and Waiho ra kia whati ana, e whati ana ki mahi rau a tama a Tawake ("Let them break.
 They are broken in the many tasks of the son of Tawake.").